What is Orthopedics?

-- Hand and Upper Extremity: focuses on treating conditions affecting the hands, arms, elbows, wrists and shoulders due to injuries, trauma, arthritis or congenital malformations;
+- Hand and Upper Extremity – Treats conditions affecting the hands, arms, elbows, wrists and shoulders due to injuries, trauma, arthritis or congenital malformations.

-- Toe, Foot and Ankle: injuries or conditions including cartilage injuries, fractures, tendon ruptures, arthritis, osteoarthritis;
+- Toe, Foot and Ankle – Focuses on injuries or conditions including cartilage injuries, fractures, tendon ruptures, arthritis, osteoarthritis.

-- Joint Care and Replacement: addresses patients suffering from degenerative joint diseases.
-These Orthopods deal with hip or knee replacement and arthroscopy among others;
+- Joint Care and Replacement – Addresses patients suffering from degenerative joint diseases which can include hip or knee replacement and arthroscopy.

-- Pediatric Orthopedics provides diagnosis, nonsurgical and surgical care for newborns, children up to teenagers;
+- Pediatric Orthopedics – Provides diagnosis, nonsurgical and surgical care for newborns and children up to teenagers.

 The Career Path of an Orthopedic Surgeon